-A mountain time trial on La Planche des Belles Filles is set to be the definitive stage of the 2020 Tour de France— which starts in Nice on the 27th of June 2020 — after the route was unveiled at the Palais des Congres.
+A mountain time trial on La Planche des Belles Filles is set to be the definitive stage of the 2020 Tour de France – which starts in Nice on Saturday 29 August – with this year’s race set to feature a varied and testing route.

-Tour de France director Christian Prudhomme introduced a race which, as ever, features key stages in the Pyrenees and the Alps but in which the final battles will be staged in the Vosges Mountains.
-Defending champion Egan Bernal and four-time winner Chris Froome were among the assembled guests at the route launch in Paris.
+At the route launch, Tour de France director Christian Prudhomme introduced a race which, as ever, features key stages in the Pyrenees and the Alps but in which the final battles will be staged in the Vosges Mountains.

-The highlight of the race will be the penultimate stage — a time trial starting in Lure and concluding on the Planche des Belles Filles, where Chris Froome took his first stage win back in 2012.
+The highlight of the race will be the penultimate stage, a time trial starting in Lure and concluding on the Planche des Belles Filles.
 The 36km test is the only time trial on the 2020 route.

 La Planche des Belles Filles itself is 5.9km long, with an average gradient of 8.5 per cent.
 There is a real sting in the tail as the gradient approaches one-in-four near the top, however.

-Among the six summit finishes on the route are the Alpine ski resort of Orcieres-Merlette 1850, Mont Aigoual and Puy Mary in the Central Massif, and Grand Colombier in the Juras.
+Among the four summit finishes on the route are the Alpine ski resort of Orcières-Merlette 1850, Mont Aigoual and Puy Mary in the Central Massif, and Grand Colombier in the Juras.

 Intermediate climbs include the Col de la Lusette, Col de Peyresourde, Col de la Hourcere, Col de Marie-Blanque, Montee de la Selle de Fromentel, Col de la Madeleine and the gravel-covered Montee de Plateau des Glieres.